JUNAID-SOLANGI/Social-Network-Analysis/README.md

-# Social Network Analysis of Faculty Teaching Load
+# Social Network Analysis of Faculty of Engineering and Technology
 Faculty of Engineering and Technology, University of Sindh

 # 📌 Purpose